HissahAlmousa/CS606-SE-Group1/README.md

 ******** Academic Advisor Application ********

 ----> Idea:
 An application for students and academic advisors to make it easy for both to arrange and schedule meetings.
-The student will be able to see the advisor's availability times and book that time and the advisor will be notified.
+The student will be able to see the advisor's availability times and book a time and the advisor will be notified.
 On the other hand, the advisor will be able to update his schedule and time availability constantly.

-----> Goals: